kevnk/kevnk.github.io/_posts/2014-07-19-computers-that-program-themselves-and-why-its-a-horrible-idea.md

 We've _got_ to count the cost.
 Most of us don't know what we're missing—deep intimate relationships.

 But what if you don't know how to develop deep intimate relationships?
-Well, I guess you could ask Google... but I bet there's a person you could ask who you've seen has real relationship experience (tip: they may or may not be your Facebook friend).
+Well, I guess you could ask Google... but I bet there's a person you could ask who you've seen has real relationship experience (tip: they may or may not be your Facebook friend—maybe you could message them for their address and write them a letter).

 [1]: https://twitter.com/worrydream